-At the time of submitting your application, you will see a screen.
-On this screen, you will see the data you entered along with a confirmation number.
-This screen should be printed and retained.
-The confirmation number indicates that we have received your application with the data you submitted.
-Additionally, you will be sent a confirmation email (to the email address provided at the time of submitting the application).
+At the time of submitting your application, you will be sent an email (to the email address you provided when submitting the application) confirming that your application has been received.
 Whether or when you receive the email will depend on the configuration of your email service (including spam filters).
-Your confirmation number is unique and extremely important, as it confirms we have received your application and is required to view your result (ranking) in the lottery draw.
+Your confirmation number will be listed in this email and is unique and extremely important, as it confirms we have received your application and is required to view your result (ranking) in the lottery draw.
 You must provide a valid contact email address when completing the online application form.

 When and where will the results of the lottery draw be posted?

 The results of the random draw assigning a ranking to your application's confirmation number will be posted approximately two (2) weeks after the closing date of the job posting and will be posted only on the City of Windsor's website.
 Absolutely no lottery results will be given over the phone.

 How will I be notified if I am being offered a summer job?